-To help visualize the relative importance of various derivative contracts, consider how these contracts are used by insured U.S. commercial banks and savings associations from 2001 through quarter 3, 2012.
-Reference is made to figure 6 (right), showing that swap contracts are three times more active than futures and forwards.
-Within these depository institutions, option contracts are the next most popular, followed by a fast and continually growing area of credit derivatives.
+To help visualize the relative importance of various derivative contracts, consider how these contracts are used by insured US commercial banks and savings associations from 2001 through quarter 3, 2012.
+Reference is made to Figure 11 (right), showing that swap contracts are three times more active than futures and forwards.
+Options contracts are the next most popular within these depository institutions, followed by a fast and continually growing area of credit derivatives.